JaseMK/leaflet-mobile/README.md

 ==============

 A basic Leaflet based mapping app for use in Cordova/Phonegap.
-Contains a sample of tiles at a variety of zoom levels in the 'mapnik_tiles' folder for offline access, or simply connect to 'http://{s}.tile.openstreetmap.org/{z}/{x}/{y}.png' or similar.
+Contains a sample of tiles at a variety of zoom levels in the 'mapnik_tiles' folder for offline access(Covering the Milton Keynes area, UK), or simply connect to 'http://{s}.tile.openstreetmap.org/{z}/{x}/{y}.png' or similar.